-SOUTHERN ILLINOIS (KFVS) - The Southern Seven Health Department announced it will start its annual trapping of mosquitoes the week of May 18.
+SOUTHERN Ill.
+(KFVS) - The Southern Seven Health Department will begin its annual testing for West Nile virus.

-Monitoring for it in Illinois includes lab tests for mosquito batches, dead crows, blue jays, robins and other perching birds, as well as testing sick horses and humans with West Nile-like symptoms.
+Monitoring for West Nile virus in southern Illinois includes lab tests for mosquito batches, dead crows, blue jays, robins and other perching birds, as well as testing sick horses and humans with West Nile virus-like symptoms.

-People who see a sick or dying crow, blue jay, robin or other perching bird should contact their local health department, which will determine if the bird will be picked up for testing.
+People who see a sick or dying crow, blue jay, robin or other perching bird should contact their local health department.

 The virus also cannot be spread through eating infected birds or animals.

 Symptoms may last from a few days to a few weeks.
-However, four out of five people infected with WNV will not show any symptoms.
+However, four out of five people infected with the virus will not show any symptoms.